TheBlode/Open-AI-Chat-Bot/README.md

 # Installation
 - Clone the repository using `git`, Github Desktop or download the repository as a zip file.
 - Extract the archive contents to your PHP folder (on Linux it is usually /var/www/html/ and on XAMPP for Windows it's usually C:\xampp\htdocs\ )
+- Grab your OpenAI API key and add it to "api_key.txt".
+I don't provide an api key as it's not free.
 - Open up your browser, navigate to your site...and enjoy chatting!

 # Known bugs